List of current nuclear triads

-The following list of nuclear triads, deployed in 2024, includes all four countries known to possess them (United States, Russia, China and India).
+The following list of nuclear triads, deployed in 2024, includes all five countries known to possess them (United States, Russia, China, India and Pakistan).
 Where available, the names and number of nuclear warheads are given.
 The list excludes non-strategic (tactical) nuclear weapons.

 The United States and Russia, previously Soviet Union, have been wielding their nuclear triads since the 1960s.
-India completed its nuclear triad in 2018 and China in 2020.
+Pakistan completed its nuclear triad in 2017, India in 2018 and China in 2020.